 ABOUT

-The BLOODY BORDERS project is an initiative aimed at shedding light on the illegal pushbacks and violence that people on the move experience at Europe’s borders, with the ultimate goal of raising awareness, claiming responsibilities, and transforming the current border regime into one that prioritizes humane policies, safe migration pathways, and robust legal protections.
+The BLOODY BORDERS project is an initiative aimed at shedding light on the illegal pushbacks and violence that people on the move experience at Europe’s borders, with the ultimate goal of raising awareness, claiming responsibilities, and transforming the current border regime into one that prioritizes humane policies, safe pathways, and legal protections.

-Over the last decade, migration patterns have changed significantly due to various factors, including armed conflicts, economic instability, and the alarming level of securitization implemented by national and European authorities.
-As individuals and families flee their homes in search of safety and better opportunities, they often encounter racism, discrimination, and cruelty.
-While many governments adopt a deterrence approach, implementing aggressive measures to prevent entry, human rights activists monitor and report these abuses.
-These violations are particularly evident in the practice of pushbacks.
+Over the last period, migration patterns have changed significantly due to various factors, including armed conflicts, economic instability, and the alarming level of securitization to prevent any informal move.
+As people flee their homes in search of safety and better opportunities, they often encounter racism, discrimination, and cruelty.

-The Nature of Pushbacks and Internal Violence
+The ecology of Pushbacks and Internal Violence

 Methodology of Reporting